bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 ## The data logger

-The [data logger] is MIT licensed open source software written in Rust.
+The [data logger] is built with the purpose of collecting the needed data and it's MIT licensed open source software written in Rust.

 We need to save the time transactions enter in the node's mempool, to be more efficient and precise we should not call only the RPC endpoints but listen to [ZMQ] events.
-Luckily just released bitcoin core 0.21.0 added a new [ZMQ] topic `zmqpubsequence` [notifying] mempool events (and block events).
+Luckily just released bitcoin core 0.21.0 added a new [ZMQ] topic `zmqpubsequence` notifying mempool events (and block events).
 The logger is also listening to `zmqpubrawtx` and `zmqpubrawblock` topics, to make less RPC calls.

-Other than the time, we save other data for several reasons, in the end, we are not interested only in the timestamp of the transaction when enters the mempool, but more importantly, how many blocks will pass until this transaction is confirmed.
-In the final dataset this field is called `confirms_in`, if `1` it means the transaction is confirmed in the next block after it has been seen.
-This is a reason to save blocks in the raw logs (to see when a seen transaction gets confirmed).
+We are not interested only in the timestamp of the transaction when enters the mempool, but more importantly, how many blocks will pass until this transaction is confirmed.
+In the final dataset this field is called `confirms_in` [^blocks target], if `confirms_in=1` it means the transaction is confirmed in the next block after it has been seen.

 Another critical information is the `fee_rate` of the transaction, since the absolute fee value of the fee paid by a bitcoin transaction is not available nor derivable from only the transaction itself, we need the transaction's previous outputs values.

-All this information (apart from the moment the transaction enter in the mempool) is recoverable from the blockchain, however, querying the bitcoin node could take a while, and I want to be able to recreate the ML dataset fast while iterating on the model training for example with different fields.
+All this information (apart from the moment the transaction enter in the mempool) is recoverable from the blockchain, however, querying the bitcoin node could take a while, and I want to be able to recreate the ML dataset fast [^fast] while iterating on the model training for example with different fields.

-For these reasons, the logger is split into two parts, a process listening to the node which creates raw-logs, and another process that uses this log to create the dataset data.
-Raw logs are self-contained, for example, they contain any previous transaction output values of relevant txs, this causes some redundancy, but it's needed to recompute the dataset fast.
+For these reasons, the logger is split into two parts, a process listening to the node which creates raw logs, and another process that uses this log to create the CSV dataset.
+Raw logs are self-contained, for example, they contain any previous transaction output values of relevant transactions, this causes some redundancy, but it's needed to recompute the dataset fast.

 ![High level graph](/images/high-level-graph.svg)